Answered By: Research Center Desk Last Updated: Jan 10, 2018 Views: 108

 We are well aware that not everyone in our community has a summer break.
 Many faculty and staff work on campus during the summer months, and many graduate programs are still in session.
-The Anderson Academic Commons maintains our commitment to being open 24 hours a day, 5 days a week during the summer, with earlier closures on Saturdays and Sundays.
+The Anderson Academic Commons maintains our commitment to being open for the same weekday hours during the summer term as during the rest of the academic calendar, with earlier closures on Saturdays and Sundays.
 (See our summer quarter schedule for details on holiday closures).
 All of the resources that you rely on to get your work done will also be available, as will expert assistance if you need it.

 Rather than asking yourself why you should come to the library this summer, maybe you should ask yourself why you aren’t there already!